MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 On-premises integration is common but optional.
 If your environment is cloud-only, this guidance also works for you.

+## SIEM integration

+You can integrate Microsoft Defender for Office 365 with Microsoft Sentinel to more comprehensively analyze security events across your organization and build playbooks for effective and immediate response.
+For more information, see [Connect alerts from Microsoft Defender for Office 365](/azure/sentinel/connect-office-365-advanced-threat-protection).

+Microsoft Defender for Office 365 can also be integrated into other Security Information and Event Management (SIEM) solutions using the [Office 365 Activity Management API](/office/office-365-management-api/office-365-management-activity-api-reference).

 ## Understand key concepts

 The following table identified key concepts that are important to understand when evaluating, configuring, and deploying Defender for Office 365.